matcom/hulk/docs/guide/protocols.md

 A protocol can have any number of method declarations.
 For obvious reasons, all method declarations in protocol definitions must be fully typed, as it is impossible to infer any types since they have no body.

-A protocol can extend anoter protocol by adding new methods, but never overriding (since there is no actual body) or removing any method.
+A protocol can extend anoter protocol by adding new methods, but never overriding (since there is no actual body) or removing any method (althought you can override the types of some method arguments or return types provided with some restrictions explained below).

 ```js
 protocol Equatable extends Hashable {